tataitanumoy/Smart_Atm_Booth/README.md

 # Dashboard(To view graphical representation)
 You will be able to see the graph for Temperature vs Time and Ultrasonic vs Time.

-Prediction graph, X axis is Year and Y axis is Prediction.
-In this graph you will see the future year prediction.
+Temperature vs Time  graph, X axis is Time and Y axis is Temperature.
+In this graph you eill see if the air conditioner is working or not.

-Total Usage VS Year graph, X axis is Year and Y axis is Total Usage.
+Ultrasonic vs Time graph, X axis is Time and Y axis is Ultrasonic.
 This graph indicates total water usage with respect to year.

-Total Usage VS Postal Code graph, X axis is postal Code and Y axis is Total Usage.
-In this graph user will be able to see the total water usage in a postal code, where devices are installed.

 Also user will be able to see the calendar, clock and weather.